Old World vulture

+Taxonomy

 Old World vultures are not closely related to the superficially similar New World vultures and condors, and do not share that group's good sense of smell.
 The similarities between the two groups of vultures are due to convergent evolution, rather than a close relationship.
 They were widespread in both the Old World and North America during the Neogene.

 Old World vultures are probably a polyphyletic group within Accipitridae, belonging to two separate not closely related groups within the family.
 Most authorities refer to two major clades: Gypaetinae (Gypaetus, Gypohierax and Neophron) and Aegypiinae (Aegypius, Gyps, Sarcogyps, Torgos, Trigonoceps and possibly Necrosyrtes).
 The former seem to be nested with Perninae hawks, while the latter are closely related and possibly even synonymous with Aquilinae.
 Within Aegypiinae, Torgos, Aegypius, Sarcogyps and Trigonoceps are particularly closely related and possibly within the same genus.

 Despite the name of the group, "Old World" vultures were widespread in North America until relatively recently, until the end of the Late Pleistocene epoch around 11,000 years ago.

+Biology

 Both Old World and New World vultures are scavenging birds, feeding mostly from carcasses of dead animals.
 Old World vultures find carcasses exclusively by sight.
 A particular characteristic of many vultures is a semi-bald head, sometimes without feathers or with just simple down.
 Historically, it was thought that this was due to feeding habits, as feathers would be glued with decaying flesh and blood.
 However, more recent studies have shown that it is actually a thermoregulatory adaptation to avoid facial overheating; the presence or absence of complex feathers seems to matter little in feeding habits, as some vultures are quite raptorial.